richardfontana/HBR/HBR.md

      quoted earlier mailing list postings by others are strongly discouraged.

-  5. Criticisms of, or proposed changes to, the Harvey Birdman Rule are welcome, though such criticisms or proposals must themselves comply with the Harvey Birdman Rule as it exists at the time the criticism or proposal is made.
+  5. Criticisms of, or proposed changes to, the Hindering Backchannels Rule are welcome, though such criticisms or proposals must themselves comply with the Hindering Backchannels Rule as it exists at the time the criticism or proposal is made.

 [Chatham House Rule]: https://en.wikipedia.org/wiki/Chatham_House_Rule